Icohedron/SleepVote/README.md

 # <required> is the number of players in the world required to be sleeping in order to advance through the night
 # <percent> is simply the percentage of players sleeping out of the number of players required to sleep.
 Calculated internally as '(sleeping / required) * 100'

+# Formatting codes may be used in messages, as shown here: http://minecraft.gamepedia.com/Formatting_codes
+# The default color for these messages is Yellow

 "messages" {
     "wakeup" = "Wakey wakey, rise and shine!"
     "enter_bed" = "<player> wants to sleep! <sleeping>/<required> (<percent>%)"